Puggy Pearson: Early years

-Pearson was born and raised in Tennessee in a family with nine siblings.
+Pearson was born in Kentucky and raised in Tennessee in a family with nine siblings.
 He got his nickname "Puggy" from a childhood accident that left him with a disfigured nose at the age of twelve.
-He dropped out of school in the fifth grade, and at the age of 17, he joined the United States Navy, where he served three terms.
+He dropped out of school in the fifth grade, and at the age of 17, he joined the United States Navy, where he served three tours.
 He strengthened his skills at poker and gambling while in the Navy.

-Professional poker
+Professional poker career

 Prior to 1949, all poker games were cash games; a player could cash out his chips and leave at any time.
 Pearson originated the idea of a freezeout tournament and shared his idea with fellow gambler "Nick the Greek" Dandolos in the early 1950s.
-Dandalos later brought the idea to legendary casino owner Benny Binion.
+Dandolos later brought the idea to legendary casino owner Benny Binion.
 After further urging by Pearson, Amarillo Slim, and Doyle Brunson, all of whom felt that such a tournament would create great side (cash) game action, Binion founded the World Series of Poker in 1970.
 Pearson participated in the first World Series of Poker that year along with Amarillo Slim, Doyle Brunson, Sailor Roberts, Crandell Addington, and Carl Cannon.

+Pearson won his first World Series of Poker (WSOP) bracelet in the 1971 Limit Seven-Card Stud preliminary event.

+Pearson was involved in a controversial ending to the 1972 WSOP Main Event.
+He ended up being the runner-up to Amarillo Slim, but there was a question of fair play.